NetOpsCommunity/imc-scripts/adapters/ICC/Cisco/README.txt

  * Change the ASA startup/running CLI adapters to display the snmp community-strings.
 This can be done with "more system:running-config".
 If you use "show running-config" - as these scripts do - then community strings are masked.
 Needs equivalent command for startup configuration too

+ * Figure out a way to run post-processing scripts with SNMP-based adapters